 To meet the needs of the growing Catholic community of Saint Kilian Parish, AE Works was commissioned to design a new church in Cranberry Township.
-Honoring the legacy of the community’s faith, the new church will be complete in time to help commemorate the Parish’s centennial year in 2017.
+Honoring the legacy of the community’s faith, the new church commemorates the Parish’s centennial year in 2017.

 Since its founding in 1917, Saint Kilian Parish has steadily grown as a result of a development in Cranberry Township and recent realignment of local parish boundaries.

 “In 2002, our parish territory was enlarged to include half of Cranberry Township and all of Adams Township.
 Since then, our parishioners have been moving from place to place as we have continued to grow larger.
 It has been our goal to find a permanent home where we can accommodate our parish of over 11,000 people,” says Reverend Charles S. Bober, Pastor of Saint Kilian Parish.